williamnguyen-activecyber/okta.github.io/_source/_use_cases/authentication/session_cookie.md

 ## Retrieving a session cookie by visiting an application embed link

 This scenario is ideal for deployment scenarios where you have a custom login page but immediately want to launch an Okta application after login without returning to a landing page.
-The login page will typically collect the user's credentials via a HTML form submit or POST and validate the credentials against your Okta organization by calling the [Authentication API](/docs/api/resources/authn.html) to obtain a session token.
+The login page will typically collect the user&#8217;s credentials via a HTML form submit or POST and validate the credentials against your Okta organization by calling the [Authentication API](/docs/api/resources/authn.html) to obtain a session token.

-The session token can then be passed as a query parameter to an Okta application's embed link that will set a session cookie as well as launch the application in a single web request.
+The session token can then be passed as a query parameter to an Okta application&#8217;s embed link that will set a session cookie as well as launch the application in a single web request.

 > The session token may only be used **once** to establish a session.
 If the session expires or the user logs out of Okta after using the token, they will not be able to reuse the same session token to get a new session cookie.